 Many Berkeley MBA electives make use of hands-on projects in the field.
 This almost always means team projects—an important aspect of experiential learning.

-As a Berkeley MBA student, you will enlarge your innovative leadership skills by taking a required experiential course that will enable you to hone your leadership skills in a real-life setting.
-The experiential course requirement is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.
-You can choose one or more from nine programs:
+As a Berkeley MBA student, you will enhance your innovative leadership skills by taking a required experiential course that will enable you to hone your leadership skills in a real-life setting.
+The Applied Innovation core course, which is taken during your third semester in the program and completed through participation in the Mid-program Academic Retreat (MPAR), fulfills the experiential learning requirement.
+This course is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.

 Haas@Work is a 3-unit project-based BILD course dedicated to driving innovation in corporate settings.
 Each term, the course is built around specific innovation opportunities (or challenges) faced by partner companies.
 Teams of Berkeley MBA students then spend an entire semester working closely with executives in the companies—applying a structured and proven contemporary innovation methodology to uncover new insights about customers, the industry, and the market; and to develop, model, validate, and advance novel and actionable ideas and solutions.